flipkart-incubator/dropwizard-guicier/README.md

 ## About
 This is a fork of [HubSpot/dropwizard-guicier](https://github.com/HubSpot/dropwizard-guicier) with following modifications:

-  * Reduction in dependency footprint
+  * Significant reduction in dependency footprint
   * Reduction in inter-dependency conflicts (hence, lesser chances of [jar hell](https://dzone.com/articles/what-is-jar-hell))
   * Compatilibity with latest versions of Dropwizard